Banner Logo

 Let’s see how the successful marketplaces have resolved this issue.

 Build community — If you can establish a healthy and vibrant community on either side of the equation, you’ll end up with the potential for a great marketplace.
-A great example here is the Stack Overflow
+A great example here is Stack Overflow.

 It’s a question and answer site for professional and enthusiast programmers.
 The platform has been embraced by both the parties, the ace programmers and the aspirational ones who are struggling with programming.